 From Grand Central Terminal in New York City:

-Take the Metro North – Hudson Line north to Tarrytown.
+Take the Metro-North – Hudson Line north to Tarrytown.

 Taxis are available at the train station.
 Please notify your Taxi, Lyft, or Uber driver to drop you off at the Welcome Center within the Lyndhurst property.
-The Welcome Center is a half mile from the main entrance.
+The Welcome Center is a half-mile from the main entrance.

 Lyndhurst is easily accessible from Grand Central Terminal and is the closest Hudson Valley mansion to New York City.
 Metro-North offers discounted admission to Lyndhurst when purchased together with a Metro-North train ticket.
 Tickets can be purchased for arrival at the Tarrytown station or the Irvington Station.
 At the Tarrytown station, taxi cabs are regularly available in the parking lot directly across the street from the train station.
 Alternatively, walkers or bikers may purchase tickets to the Irvington station and walk up Main Street, taking a left onto the Old Croton Aqueduct in the High School parking lot and continue for ten minutes until reaching Lyndhurst.
-For more information and to purchase a joint train fare/admission ticket, please visit the MTA website.
+For more information, terms and conditions, and to purchase a joint train fare/admission ticket, please visit the MTA website.

 Certain programs are not recommended for all audiences, particularly those that require climbing multiple flights of stairs or traversing uneven terrain.
 The Backstairs and Landscape Tours are physically demanding and are not recommended for individuals with limited mobility.